sourcegraph/handbook/content/departments/security/tooling/entitle_request.md

    ![Resource_dialog](../img/Entitle_Resource.png)

-OR if you click "I want a specific permission" on the bottom of the web interface form
+Or if you click "I want a specific permission" on the bottom of the web interface form

 ![specific permission webform](../img/webui3.png)